ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 Working Groups are a way for Ansible community members to self-organize around particular topics of interest.

-Our community working groups are represented in `Matrix rooms <https://matrix.to/#/#space:ansible.com>`_ and  `Forum groups <https://forum.ansible.com/g>`_.
+Our community working groups are represented in `Forum groups <https://forum.ansible.com/g>`_ and additionally in `Matrix rooms <https://matrix.to/#/#space:ansible.com>`_.
 See those links for a complete list of communications channels.

-Many of them meet in chat.
-If you want to get involved in a working group, join the Matrix room or IRC channel where it meets or comment on the agenda.

 Forming a new working group
 ----------------------------

 The basic components of a working group are:

+* Dedicated `forum group <https://forum.ansible.com/g>`_.
 * Group name and charter (why the group exists).
-* Registered :ref:`real-time chat channel<communication_irc>`.
 * Group of users (at least two!) who will be driving the agenda of the working group.
-* Dedicated `forum group <https://forum.ansible.com/g>`_.
+* [If needed] Registered :ref:`real-time chat channel<communication_irc>`.

 The basic responsibilities of a working group are:

 * Follow the :ref:`code_of_conduct`.
-* Be responsive on your real-time chat channel.
 * Be responsive on the `forum <https://forum.ansible.com/>`_ in related topics.
+* Be responsive on your real-time chat channel otherwise shut it down.
 * Report semi-regularly on the cool stuff that your working group is working on.
 * Keep your forum group information updated.